Plat Monitoring Program

 This map shows the 45 participants of the program in the region.Background and Purpose

-The purpose of the Program is to track and monitor residential development patterns on the region’s developing edge, including the number of units and acres platted, the mix of single-family and multi-family housing, land consumption, and average residential density.
+The purpose of this program is to track and monitor residential development patterns on the region’s developing edge, including the number of units and acres platted, the mix of single-family and multi-family housing, land consumption, and average residential density.

 Participating communities complete an annual summary worksheet and submit copies of plats approved during the calendar year.
-This information allows the Council to assess the available land supply in participating communities and monitor the density of new development for consistency with Council policies.
-Communities also receive credit for residential plats meeting the Council’s density policy.
-This credit gives them flexibility to approve plats at lower residential densities within the MUSA, so long as the overall net density remains above 3 units per acre.
+This information allows the Met Council to assess the available land supply in participating communities and monitor the density of new development for consistency with Met Council policies.
+Communities also receive credit for residential plats meeting the Met Council’s density policy.
+This credit gives them flexibility to approve plats at lower residential densities within the Metropolitan Urban Services Area (MUSA), so long as the overall net density remains above 3 units per acre.

-For more information regarding the 2022 Report and presentation to the Community Development Committee, please see the links below:
+For more information regarding the 2023 report and presentation to the Community Development Committee, please see the links below: